On This Page

 The four previous modules are drawn on to explore ways in which you can evaluate your teaching practice.
 We discuss different data collection methods and sources, the questions to ask and how best to integrate this information with your own context and preferences.
 We also examine contemporary quality indicators and national regulators of relevance to the higher education sector.
 Finally, we discuss how this module fits in with your career progression through collection of evidence of good teaching practice.

-The program is open to those who are co-ordinating subjects with priority given to those teaching in Autumn and Spring sessions in 2017.
+The program is open to those who are co-ordinating subjects with priority given to those teaching in Spring session 2017.
 If you wish to register your interest in the program please complete this form.

 Participants will receive a Certificate of Completion on completion of the modules of the program including the e-portfolio.
 Should participants wish to extend their development, they are encouraged to undertake the Graduate Certificate in Higher Education Teaching and Learning.